 Section 7.3.
 Administration.
 The Managing Editor shall have primary responsibility for administration of elections.

 Section 7.4.
 Notice and Statements of Interest.
-The Managing Editor shall make reasonable efforts to notify all members of all open positions and solicit statements of interest at least five days before an election.
+The Managing Editor shall make reasonable efforts to notify all members of all open positions and solicit statements of interest at least two days before an election.

 - All Other Officer Positions.
-The notice(s) shall provide that candidates for any other position of the board may submit a statement by a date chosen by the Managing Editor and subject to a reasonable word limit determined by the Managing Editor.
+The notice(s) shall provide that candidates for any other position of the board maysubmit a statement by a date chosen by the Managing Editor and subject to a reasonable word limit determined by the Managing Editor.

-- Dissemination.
-After the date chosen by the Managing Editor for submission of statements but before the election, the Managing Editor shall make reasonable efforts to disseminate all received statements to all members of the Journal.
+- After the date chosen by the Managing Editor for submission of statements but before the election, the Managing Editor shall make reasonable efforts to disseminate all received statements to all members of the Journal.

 - Joint Candidates.
 Candidates for Presidents shall present themselves and be elected as an indivisible pair.
 All other candidates shall be elected individually.

 - Absent Candidates.
 An absent candidate must submit a statement of interest for the Managing Editor to present on their behalf at the election.
 An absent member may not run for President or Managing Editor.
+In extraordinary circumstances, the Managing Editor may permit an exception to the requirement that candidates attend elections, provided the candidate demonstrates in a written statement a compelling reason for their absence.
+Those candidates must record a statement, which will be played during the elections.

 Section 7.6.
 Process.
 The Managing Editor shall be responsible for devising a fair process for members to present their candidacy and an efficient way for voting to proceed.